 - 3 Young Scientist Awards (Edith Flanigen 2015, Physical Chemistry Division of SCF 2016, Catalysis Division of SCF 2018).

 I also served as president of the Groupe d’Etudes en Catalyse (GECat, 2014-2017), and I have been / am involved in the organization of several international conferences.
+In particular: